Deep South: Major cities and urban areas

-The Deep South has three major Metropolitan statistical areas (MSAs) located solely within its boundaries, with populations exceeding 1,000,000 residents (Four including Memphis).
-Atlanta, the 9th largest metro area in the United States, is the Deep South's largest population center, followed by Memphis, New Orleans, and Birmingham.
+The Deep South has three major Metropolitan statistical areas (MSAs) located solely within its boundaries, with populations exceeding 1,000,000 residents (Five including Memphis and Charlotte).
+Atlanta, the 6th largest metro area in the United States, is the Deep South's largest population center, followed by New Orleans and Birmingham.

 Metropolitan areas

-The 18 Deep South metropolitan areas (MSAs) within the 150 largest population centers in the United States are ranked below:
+The 16 Deep South metropolitan areas (MSAs) within the 150 largest population centers in the United States are ranked below: